Arenaa/Arenaa/README.md

-Hi there!

-:herb: I'm a deep learning researcher with a diverse background and substantial expertise in machine learning and natural language processing.
-My passion lies in vision-language models, particularly focusing on diffusion models for image generation.
-Moreover, I'm actively engaged in exploring innovative ways to merge deep reinforcement learning with diffusion models, aiming to push the boundaries of AI capabilities even further.
+## About Me 🚀

+I am a dedicated ML/NLP researcher with a rich and versatile background, bringing extensive expertise in machine learning, natural language processing, and computer vision.
+My profound passion centers around advancing foundation models in the realms of both NLP and computer vision, with a specific emphasis on Large Language Models (LLMs).
+Despite the incredible improvements in Large Language Models (LLMs) over the last few years, I believe they still face challenges that are yet to be solved, and I am excited about the opportunity to explore and contribute to advancements in this dynamic field.

+### Current Work 👩‍💻

-👩‍🔬 Currently, I am closely working with the UC Santa Barbara NLP Group to develop more faithful and consistent evaluation metrics for text-to-image models.
+Currently, I am actively collaborating with the UC Santa Barbara NLP Group, playing a significant role in the development of robust evaluation metrics for text-to-image models.
+Our ongoing project, named "T2IScoreScore," specifically tackles the absence of comprehensive evaluation methods for assessing the faithfulness and consistency of text-to-image (t2i) models.
+Our overarching goal is to create a highly comprehensive evaluation framework to enhance the quality of these models.

+### Expertise 💡

-:notebook: I'm always looking for opportunities to collaborate on research projects related to these areas.
-If you're interested in working together or have any questions about my research, please don't hesitate to [get in touch!](khoshnoodi.ma@gmail.com)
+My proficiency in developing and implementing innovative algorithms, coupled with a deep understanding of AI models, positions me as a valuable asset in pushing the boundaries of research and technology.
+I'm consistently seeking opportunities to collaborate on research projects within these domains.
+If you're interested in working together or have any questions about my research, please don't hesitate to [get in touch!](mailto:khoshnoodi.ma@gmail.com)
 <!---
 [![GitHub Streak](https://github-readme-streak-stats.herokuapp.com?user=Arenaa&theme=dark&card_width=450)](https://git.io/streak-stats)